Libux banner

 Libux

 Libux is a TUI tool for Debian that saves you from endlessly hammering away at the keyboard.
-It handles firewalls, web servers, and other services through a simple menu.
-I’m building this for people who are learning networking, understand the logic behind things like firewalls, but aren’t big fans of Linux and don’t want to memorize commands.
+It handles firewalls, networking, DHCP, SSH and other services through a simple menu.
+I’m building this for people who are learning Linux administration, understand the logic behind things like firewalls, but don’t want to memorize commands.
 The point is to have everything under control while keeping it simple.

 This project uses AI

-I use AI as a technical mentor to sanity-check my logic, especially with security-heavy stuff like iptables.
-It helps me brainstorm features, refine the TUI, and make sure the commands are safe and won’t lock anyone out.
-It’s basically my second pair of eyes for code reviews and architecture.
+I use AI as a technical mentor to sanity-check my logic, especially with security-heavy features like iptables rules and DHCP configuration.
+It helps me brainstorm features, refine the TUI flow, and make sure commands are safe and won’t lock anyone out.
+For features I had no prior experience with - like VLANs.
+AI helped me understand the concepts before writing a any of the of code.
+A significant part of the collaboration was also debugging, figuring out why things like DHCP service startup were failing and what the actual cause was.

 Demo Repository